BSN to DNP Programs

 - Certified Nurse Midwife (CNM)

-The amount of clinical hours required varies by the individual program and state requirements.
-When researching programs, be sure to check with the State Board of Nursing to determine the schools that satisfy this requirement.
-Accredited schools should have programs which satisfy the clinical hour requirement for state licensure.
+The number of clinical hours required varies by program and state requirements.
+When researching programs, check with the State Board of Nursing to determine the schools that satisfy this requirement.
+Accredited schools should have programs that satisfy the clinical hour requirement for state licensure.

-Some schools may require travel in or out-of-state to organized clinical sites.
+Some schools may require travel in or out of state to organize clinical sites.

 Are Online BSN to DNP Programs Available?

-Finding the right BSN to DNP program involves taking inventory of life and work demands and finding a program which will work with those demands.
+Finding the right BSN to DNP program involves taking inventory of life and work demands and finding a program that will accommodate them.

 Flexible program options are available to meet the needs of busy students.
 Coursework options to attend school full-time, part-time, in-classroom, and online are available.

-All BSN to DNP programs are offered full-time and many are offered part-time.
-Of these, some programs now offer online core coursework to accommodate the schedules of busy RNs.
-These online options are a lifesaver for many nurses who have families, work obligations, or who don't live close enough to a school to attend in person.
+All BSN to DNP programs are offered full-time, and many are offered part-time.
+Some programs now offer online core coursework to accommodate the schedules of busy RNs.
+These online options are a lifesaver for many nurses who have families, work obligations or don't live close enough to a school to attend in person.

 How Long Do BSN to DNP Programs Take to Complete?

-The total length of a BSN to DNP degree program depends on the state, school, and most importantly, the specialty chosen.
-With online, in-classroom, full-time, and part-time options available, students can choose the program style which suits their schedule best.
+The total length of a BSN to DNP degree program depends on the state, school, and, most importantly, the specialty chosen.
+With online, in-classroom, full-time, and part-time options available, students can choose the best program style that suits their schedule.
 General length estimates of popular BSN to DNP programs include:

 Nurse Practitioner (NP) and Clinical Nurse Specialist (CNS)

 BSN to DNP Nurse Practitioner (NP) and Clinical Nurse Specialist (CNS) programs require 65-75 credits of classwork plus clinical hours.
-Most full-time programs are 2.5 to 3 years and most part-time programs are 4 years, including clinical hours.
-Many schools require all coursework be completed within 7 years.
+Most full-time programs are 2.5 to 3 years, and most part-time programs are four years, including clinical hours.
+Many schools require all coursework to be completed within seven years.

 Certified Registered Nurse Anesthetist (CRNA)

-BSN to DNP Certified Registered Nurse Anesthetist (CRNA) programs are about 3 years or 36 months of full time coursework and about 85-95 credit hours.
-Clinical hours are completed during those 3 years.
+BSN to DNP Certified Registered Nurse Anesthetist (CRNA) programs are about three years or 36 months of full-time coursework and about 85-95 credit hours.
+Clinical hours are completed during those three years.

 Certified Nurse Midwifery (CNM)

-BSN to DNP Certified Nurse Midwifery (CNM) programs are about 3 years of full-time coursework and about 80-90 credit hours and clinical hours are completed during those 3 years.
+BSN to DNP Certified Nurse Midwifery (CNM) programs are about three years of full-time coursework, and about 80-90 credit hours and clinical hours are completed during those three years.

 How Much Will Tuition Cost for a BSN to DNP Program?

-Similar to the process to obtain a baccalaureate degree, BSN to DNP programs require students to cover the cost of tuition, mandatory fees, and course materials (such as textbooks).
-Online programs have the advantage of not requiring travel or parking expenses for students.
-Tuition is based on credit hours and whether the student is applying with resident or non-resident status.
-The cost varies greatly between schools and states.
+Similar to obtaining a baccalaureate degree, BSN to DNP programs require students to cover the cost of tuition, mandatory fees, and course materials (such as textbooks).
+Online programs have the advantage of not requiring student travel or parking expenses.
+Tuition is based on credit hours and whether the student applies with resident or non-resident status.
+The cost varies significantly between schools and states.

 What Is the BSN to DNP Curriculum Like?

-Whether online or classroom-based, the BSN to DNP program will consist of a mix of graduate-level core nursing courses, combined with specialty courses that relate to a nursing concentration.
+Whether online or classroom-based, the BSN to DNP program will consist of a mix of graduate-level core nursing courses and specialty courses related to a nursing concentration.
 Aside from the academic portion, the program will also require a minimum number of supervised, hands-on clinical hours that can usually be arranged in the student's local area if an online program is chosen.
-The 4 major specialties for BSN to DNP are:
+The four major specialties for BSN to DNP are:

 - Nurse Practitioner (NP)